alessio-tws/tavernlight-tests/README.md

 I then iterate through the bidimensional array and send the effects where the value of the index [x][y] == 1.

 To test the effect, I attached it to an already present spell (in my case light.lua) for quick testing, but the code can be attached to any firing logic (i.e.: a TalkAction)

+## Q6
+> In Progress

+## Q7

+For Q7, I created a new client module for the OTClient and then created a widget using the `.otui` file and then added the logic in the `.lua` file.

+The widget is created when the module is loaded and a `tick` repeating function is called every 100ms, where the position of the button is updated.

+I bound a `onBtnClick` function to the Button widget and then reset the position when the button is clicked (or when reaching the minimum margin left)